tytydraco/yessleep/out/The_Wooden_Chair.md

 I laid down on the floor on the opposite end of the room, as far away from the door as I could.
 I started to get angry, wondering why anyone would do such a thing.
 My sister liked to scare me when we were little, but that was a long time ago.
 I felt a bit more comfortable now.
 I huddled myself in the covers and layed back in the pillow, staring at the ceiling from the floor, and then I had a horrifying revelation - I'd never told anyone about the dreams.

 How could they have known to move the chair?
 I covered myself up and and tried to get to sleep.
 I awoke during sunup, and I could hear Mom and Dad talking in the kitchen.
+I smelled sausage broiling in the greasy pan and syrup.
+The familiar sensation of home seeped back into me.
 Then, I felt fingers tracing up and down my back.
-Still half asleep, I kept shooing sissy away, and told her I'd be up soon, and to leave me be.
+Felt her breath on my neck.
+She'd often try and wake me up in the summer.
+Still half asleep, I shooed sissy away, and told her I'd be up soon, and to leave me be.

 Then I heard her outside playing, and realized I was lying right next to the underside of the bed.
 I ran out screaming.
 My family laughed it all off.
 However I recognize that I'm trapped.
 I don't know what this boy wants, nor how to get rid of him.
 The Lord's Prayer just seems to anger him.
 Perhaps I ought to pray to the devil.

+I still have yet to sleep another night, and all I can ask myself is one single question — if the chair was up against my bed last night, then what could possibly come next?